 - You always have the right to say no.

-- It is okay to change your mind.
+- It is okay to change your mind, even if you’ve already started.

+In 2013, just under six per cent of all calls to Kids Helpline were related to physical or sexual health and development, including things like contraception, STIs and sexual activity.
 You can call Kids Help Line 24 hours a day, seven days a week, and talk to a professional counsellor.
-This is a free call from anywhere in Australia, even if you call from a public telephone.
+This is a free call from anywhere in Australia.

 Talk to the person you are sexually attracted to